TokonamiRobotics/tokonami_mint/readme.md

 ### Initialize the contract
 Before the contract can be used, you'll need to setup its configuration:
 ```
-nft-tokonami initialize <ownerAccount> <contractAccount> <mintCost> <royaltiesAccount> <royaltiesValue>
+nft-tokonami initialize <ownerAccount> <contractAccount> <mintCost> <royaltiesAccount> <royaltiesValue> <urlMedia> <urlReference>
 ```
 ownerAccount is the owner account you created to manage the game
 contractAccount is the account to which the contract was deployed
 mintCost is the cost in NEAR to mint a NFT (excluding storage deposit) royaltiesAccount is the account that will receive royalties from the NFT sales royaltiesValues is the amount of royalties to be received in each transaction (integer divided by 10000)
+urlMedia refers to the path to an ipfs gatway pointing to the CID of the folder containing the images for the collection, v.g. https://gateway.pinata.cloud/ipfs/QmehZFCwtyubKgPBRpiJ4BHURMkgWFuU2UUg4nw66bqvpb urlReference refers to the path to an ipfs gatway pointing to the CID of the folder containing the json files for the collection, v.g. https://gateway.pinata.cloud/ipfs/QmehZFCwtyubKgPBRpiJ4BHURMkgWFuU2UUg4nw66bqvpb

 ### add to whitelist
 To add wallets to the buying whitelist: